 \subsection{Quantitative evaluation}

-In this section, we compare our framework with five SoTA methods for both, conditional and unconditional short video generation, as well as unconditional long-term video generation.
+In this section, we compare our framework with five state-of-the-art for both, conditional and unconditional short video generation, as well as unconditional long-term video generation.

 \textbf{Unconditional short video generation.} In this context, as described in Sec.~\ref{sec:img-cond}, Option 2, the $x_1$ is randomly generated by a pre-trained cDDPM.
 We compare with SoTA by generating 16 frames.
 To compare with DIGAN on high-resolution generation, we also generate videos of $256\times 256$ resolution.
 Related FVDs and KVDs are reported in Tab.~\ref{tab:fvd-cond-uncond-short}.
-LEO systematically outperforms other methods \wrt video quality, obtaining lower or competitive FVD and KVD on all datasets.
+LEO systematically outperforms other methods w.r.t. video quality, obtaining lower or competitive FVD and KVD on all datasets.
 On high-resolution generation, our results remain better than DIGAN.

 However, by comparing the results between StyleGAN-V and ours, we find FVD is not able to represent the quality of generated videos veritably.
 We observe that StyleGAN-V is not able to preserve facial structures, whereas LEO is able to do so, see Fig.~\ref{fig:qualitative}.
 We additionally compute ACD, in order to further analyze the identity consistency in 16-frame videos.
 Tab.~\ref{tab:fvd-cond-uncond-short} reflects on the fact that our method achieves significantly better results compared to other approaches.
-In addition, the user study confirms this, as nearly all users rated for our generated results to be more realistic.
-Hence, we conclude that a metric, replacing FVD is in urgent need in the context of video synthesis.
+In addition, we conduct user study \textit{w.r.t.} video quality and coherency of generated videos among different methods.
+Results in Tab.~{\ref{tab:user-study}} showcase that as nearly all users rated for our generated results to be superior than other approaches.
+Hence, we conclude that a metric, replacing FVD is in urgent need in the context of video generation.

-\textbf{Unconditional long video generation} We evaluate our approach for long-term video generation \wrt FVD and ACD.
+\textbf{Unconditional long video generation} We evaluate our approach for long-term video generation w.r.t.
+FVD and ACD.
 In this context, we compare LEO with StyleGAN-V on the FaceForensics dataset, and both DIGAN and TATS on the TaichiHD.
 We report results based on 128-frame generation in Tab.~\ref{tab:fvd-uncond-long}, which clearly shows that our method outperforms others in such context.
 We hypothesize that consistent and stable motion codes produced by our LMDM are key to producing high-quality long-term videos.

 \textbf{Conditional short video generation} As described in Sec.~\ref{sec:img-cond}, Option 1, our framework additionally caters for conditional video generation by taking an existing image to hallucinate the following motion.
 Specifically, we randomly select 2048 images from both, TaichiHD and FaceForensics datasets as $x_1$ and compute corresponding $\alpha_1$ as input of LMDM.
 As depicted in Tab.~\ref{tab:fvd-cond-uncond-short}, results conditioned on the real images achieve the lowest FVD, KVD and ACD values, suggesting that the quality of a starting image is pertinent for output video quality, which further signifies that in the setting of unconditional generation, training a better cDDPM will be instrumental for improving results.